"I am glad that taking part in a trial might help others on their own cancer journey.”

 A study looking at women’s views about cancer screening

-This study is looking at women’s views about bowel, breast and cervical cancer screening.
-It is for women in Scotland who have been invited for screening and are in one of the following situations
+This study looked at what women thought about screening for breast, bowel, and cervical cancer.
+It was for women in Scotland who had been invited for screening.

 More about this trial

 Cancer screening means looking for signs of cancer in people who don’t have any symptoms.
 Screening tests can help find early stage cancers.
 Or cell changes that could develop into cancer in the future.

 When this study was done, there were 3 cancer screening programmes in the UK.
 They were for:

 - breast cancer, using mammograms to look for areas of abnormal tissue

 - cervical cancer, using smear tests to check for abnormal cell changes

 - bowel cancer, using a poo test people do at home and send off, to look for traces of blood

 Surveys have shown that people generally support the cancer screening programmes.
 But not everyone goes along for screening when invited.
 And it is different for different screening programmes.